-- Students desiring a major in music must have the approval of the Music Department prior to registration.
+Students desiring a music major or minor must have the approval of the Department of Music.
 An audition is required before consent can be granted to students.
-Applicants should visit the Audition Information page of the Department of Music website to schedule an audition or to obtain permission to submit an audio or video recording in lieu of an on-campus audition.
+Applicants should visit the Audition Information page of the Department of Music website to schedule an audition or to obtain permission to submit an audio or video recording (using Acceptd) in lieu of an on-campus audition.

-- The applicants for admission to the Music Department are invited to enclose with the application a brief statement of musical experience and education to date along with the names and addresses of one or more music teachers who can provide information about the applicant’s musical competencies.
+Applicants are invited to enclose a brief statement of musical experience and education to date, along with the names and contact information of one or more music teachers who can provide information about the applicant’s musical competencies.

-- Majors in all music degree programs receive one 60-minute applied lesson per week.
-Music minors receive one 30 minute applied lesson per week.
-Non-music participants, who are scholarship recipients, receive one 30 minute applied lesson per week.
+Majors in all degree programs receive one 60-minute applied lesson per week.
+Minors receive one 30-minute applied lesson per week.
+Non-major participants, who are Fine Arts Scholarship recipients, receive one 30-minute applied lesson per week.

-- Attendance at events listed under Music 021 (Recitals) is required of music students in all degree programs for a total of eight semesters, except for Music Education majors, for whom the requirement is seven semesters.
+Attendance at events listed under the MUS 021 Recital List (updated regularly) is required of music students in all degree programs for a total of eight semesters, except for Bachelor of Music Education majors, for whom the requirement is seven semesters.
 A list of approved programs is posted on Blackboard > MUS 021 > Course Information, and on the Current Student Resources webpage.
-Attendance requirement is 15 recitals each semester, with double penalty for arrears, to be made up the following semester.
+Attendance requirement is 15 recitals each semester, with grades of incomplete to be made up the following semester.
 MUS 021 (Recital Attendance): MUS 021 is designed to experience and foster appreciation of a broad range of collegiate and professional musical performances including various performing media, solo, chamber, and large ensemble concerts.

-- All majors enrolled in Bachelor of Applied Music and the Bachelor of Music Education programs must fulfill a four semester applied minor requirement and demonstrate keyboard competency.
-Majors in these programs, who have little or no keyboard skills, are required to enroll in the four-semester piano laboratory sequence (MUS 006: Piano Laboratory I; MUS 007: Piano Laboratory II; MUS 049: Piano Laboratory III, MUS 050: Piano Laboratory IV).
+Students enrolled in Bachelor of Music in Performance and the Bachelor of Music Education programs must fulfill a four-semester applied minor requirement and demonstrate keyboard competency.
+Students in these programs, who have little or no keyboard skills, are required to enroll in the four-semester piano laboratory sequence (MUS 006: Piano Laboratory I; MUS 007: Piano Laboratory II; MUS 049: Piano Laboratory III, MUS 050: Piano Laboratory IV).
 Successful completion of the four semesters of this sequence will satisfy the applied minor requirement.

 Students who successfully complete all elements of the piano proficiency exam will be required to enroll in four semesters of lessons on piano, other instrument(s) and/or voice, in order to fulfill the applied minor requirement.
 Students may combine a variety of instruments and/or voice in order to fulfill this degree requirement.

-Transfer students must meet the piano competency required by the department.
+Transfer students must also meet the piano competency required by the Department of Music.
 Placement in the piano laboratory sequence for these students will be based on examination.
 All transfer students are required to meet the applied minor requirements as outlined above.